 - Direct observation- In different working situations the training managers observe the working style of the employees.
-With the help of this observation the managers get information about the performance gaps.
-The observation includes watching over the technical methodology followed to perform the job, the functional aspects of the job and behavioral aspects of the employee.
-It is provides both qualitative and quantitative feedback about the current performance of the employee.
+With the help of this observation, the managers get information about the performance gaps.
+The observation includes watching over the technical methodology followed to perform the job, the functional aspects of the job, and the behavioral aspects of the employee.
+It provides both qualitative and quantitative feedback about the current performance of the employee.

-- Interviews- It is a face to face conversation about the way employee performs the job.
+- Interviews- It is a face-to-face conversation about the way an employee performs the job.
 It is an effective way to collect information about output gaps by talking with each employee or a team.
 It can be a formal or informal setting of the interview.
 The interview can be conducted in person or through virtual means.

-- Assessments/surveys- Surveys are effective and simple way to identify the performance deficiencies in particular department.
-A well designed questionnaire is circulated among employees to understand the training needs of the employees.
-The questionnaire can consist of combination of open-ended and closed ended question along with some ranking and projective questions.
+- Assessments/surveys- Surveys are an effective and simple way to identify the performance deficiencies in a particular department.
+A well-designed questionnaire is circulated among employees to understand the training needs of the employees.
+The questionnaire can consist of a combination of open-ended and closed-ended questions along with some ranking and projective questions.
 To improve the credibility of the survey the employees are allowed to submit the answers anonymously.

-- Others: There are few other methods of training need analysis such as consolation with the persons working in key position in the organization, by reviewing relevant literature of the work area, with the use of reports, records and work samples.
+- Others: There are a few other methods of training that need analysis such as consolation with the persons working in a key position in the organization, by reviewing relevant literature of the work area, with the use of reports, records, and work samples.

 Training Needs Analysis Process

-There are different stages of training needs analysis which are used by organization based on the job profile of the employees.
-However there is fixed process which is followed in all types of training needs analysis.
+There are different stages of training needs analysis that are used by the organization based on the job profile of the employees.
+However, there is a fixed process that is followed in all types of training needs analysis.
 Here is 4 steps process of training needs analysis:

 Step 2- Root Cause Analysis: Root cause analysis is a way to determine the basic issue behind the performance gaps.
-The issues are classified into 5 categories as skill, resources, incentives, motivation and information such as feedback.
-Using rood cause analysis it is identified that which area is leading to lack of performance and which area need improvement.
+The issues are classified into 5 categories as skill, resources, incentives, motivation, and information such as feedback.
+Using rood cause analysis it is identified which area is leading to a lack of performance and which area needs improvement.

-Step 3- Needs Analysis: A detailed analyses is carried out to design and implement the appropriate intervention to resolve the performance issues.
-Based on the categories identified in the root cause analysis a specific need of improvement is address in this step.
-This analysis includes analysis of audience of training, job analysis, task analysis, environment analysis and cost-benefit analysis.
+Step 3- Needs Analysis: A detailed analysis is carried out to design and implement the appropriate intervention to resolve the performance issues.
+Based on the categories identified in the root cause analysis a specific need for improvement is addressed in this step.
+This analysis includes analysis of the audience of training, job analysis, task analysis, environment analysis, and cost-benefit analysis.

-Step 4- Recommendations: In this step an appropriate training solution is proposed.
-It identifies the right kind of training program which organization should run to improve the overall work productivity.
+Step 4- Recommendations: In this step, an appropriate training solution is proposed.
+It identifies the right kind of training program that an organization should run to improve the overall work productivity.